Kathakali (film): Plot

 Amudhan and Gnanavel then leave for Cuddalore to meet Vadivel.
-They soon find out that Vadivel has no intention of hearing their story and is determined to throw them into prison where they escape from Vadivel and the police.
+They soon find out that Vadivel has no intention of hearing their story and is determined to throw them into prison, where they escape from Vadivel and the police.
 Meenu Kutty is forced to sit in the police station by Vadivel as he hopes that Amudhan will take the blame for the murder to protect his fiancé.
 While on the run, Amudhan finds out that Vadivel is behind Thamba's death.
 He then overpowers Thamba's brothers-in-law and Vadivel, as well as his teenage son, and holds them hostage to find out the truth.
 Vadivel had been humiliated in front of his wife by Thamba, because of which he had decided to take revenge on Thamba by sending men to kill him and then framing his death on Amudhan, since he seemed easy to frame and also because of the history between Thamba and Amudhan.

 Amudhan confronts Vadivel, forcing him to reveal that he was Thamba's murderer.
 However, it is revealed that Thamba's brother-in-laws were also involved in the murder as they wanted to usurp Thamba's position.
-They then fight with Amudhan, with one of the brother-in-law's get killed by his own man by accident.
+They then fight with Amudhan, with one of the brother-in-laws getting killed accidentally by his own man.
 Vadivel is also brutally attacked by Amudhan.
 Unfortunately for Vadivel and the other brother-in-law, Thamba's teenage son overheard their confession regarding the murder.
-Enraged, Thamba's son kills both his uncle and Vadivel with a metal silencer.
-Amudhan narrates in a voice-over that even though Vadivel and Thamba's in-laws had plotted to kill Thamba.
+Enraged, the son kills both his uncle and Vadivel with a metal silencer.

+Amudhan narrates in a voiceover that even though Vadivel and Thamba's in-laws had plotted to kill Thamba.
 Amudhan, who was determined to take revenge against Thamba for the atrocities committed against him and his family, had stabbed Thamba and escaped before Vadivel's men arrived and further stabbed a dying Thamba to death.